 Rather than gripping your bow tightly, cradle the bow’s grip loosely within the deepest recess of your palm.

-When doing so, the palm of your hand will form a cup in which the bow is held by back pressure, as the result of string tension, minimizing the necessity to grasp at the grip itself.
+When doing so, the palm of your hand will form a cup in which the bow is held by back pressure, resulting from string tension, minimizing the need to grasp the grip itself.

-This essentially eliminates grip torque, as the bow is allowed to settle naturally into your palm.
-When an archer grips a bow in this manner, their hand naturally rocks outward, without imparting any obvious twist on the bow itself.
+This eliminates grip torque, as the bow can settle naturally into your palm.
+When an archer grips a bow in this manner, their hand naturally rocks outward without imparting any obvious twist on the bow itself.